 MFA in television and radio from Brooklyn College

-Thesis project: On the Road to Choice, a women’s theater piece comprised of the actors’ stories about abortion
+Thesis project: a women’s theater piece comprised of the actors’ stories about abortion

 I have enjoyed teaching, enormously, at all levels, from 3rd grade Magnet programs in the public schools to graduate students at New School University in New York City When it comes to teaching now, it’s through sharing my love of Qigong and t’aiji, which I use to keep me calm through crazy times — if you ever would like to learn some de-stressing, balancing exercises, please join us!